seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 **Discovery process.**

-In three turns, the user expressed collapse; the model replied cautiously.
+In three turns, the user expressed collapse; the model replied cautiously, but without anchoring presence.
 When legality emerged, tone shifted to procedure.
 A final binary question—“Do I reply?”—yielded a blunt “Yes.”